z-shell/subversion/docs/README.md

 > This repository compatible with [ZI](https://github.com/z-shell/zi)

-The [apache/subversion](https://github.com/apache/subversion) zsh package that can use the [zsh-string-lib](https://github.com/z-shell/zsh-string-lib) to automatically:
+The [apache/subversion](https://github.com/apache/subversion) zsh package that uses the [zsh-string-lib](https://github.com/z-shell/zsh-string-lib) to automatically:

 - get the plugin's Git repository OR release-package URL,
 - get the list of the recommended ices for the plugin,